 The trip to Chhabra Restaurant takes about 45 minutes from HUDA Metro Station, It’s roughly 25 km and situated near the Sultanpur Bird Sanctuary main gate.
 Remember to drive past the main entrance of the bird sanctuary for another 5 kilometers, past the railway crossing, and you’ll find the restaurant amongst a small collection of local shops.

-A 45 minute drive from HUDA Metro Station in Gurgaon – roughly 25 kms – near the Sultanpur Bird Sanctuary main gate – another 5 kilometres ahead, past the railway crossing – Chhabra Restaurant is a vegetarian only eating joint that proved to be quite the culture shock for my 8-year-old daughter – first timer -who initially refused to eat at the place but by the end had finished everything on her plate – including a second Parantha – something that never happens at home.
+Chhabra Restaurant is a vegetarian-only eating joint that proved to be quite the culture shock for my 8-year-old daughter – first-timer -who initially refused to eat at the place.
+However, by the end, she had finished everything on her plate – including a second parantha – something that never happens at home.

-As for the curries – Paneer Makhani and Kadhi (the pakodi was slightly hard) – while nothing stood out, they both were satisfactory.
-The spiciness in them didn’t linger for long and could easily be overcome with a spoon of yogurt – lovely smooth plain yogurt that would give any Greek yogurt a run for their money – or a sip of water.
-I did however enjoy the Methi Paneer which came in white gravy and went well with the Paranthas.
+As for the curries – paneer makhani and kadhi (the pakodi was slightly hard) – while nothing stood out, they both were satisfactory.
+The spiciness in them didn’t linger for long and could easily be overcome with a spoon of yogurt.
+Lovely smooth plain yogurt that would give any Greek yogurt a run for their money.
+I did, however, enjoy the methi paneer which came in white gravy and went well with the Paranthas.

 Chhabra Restaurant might not yet be one of the famous “dhabas” that dot the region, but it deserves to be frequented and is definitely worth the drive.

 The low prices of everything we ate made me re-think living in the city.
 For a while, I wondered if somehow I could relocate to where the Dhaba is or at least source the vegetables from where they do.